ElucidataInc/ElMaven/README.md

 ## References
 To understand [El-MAVEN](https://elucidatainc.github.io/ElMaven/)'s workflows and features, please refer to following literature on El-MAVEN and MAVEN:
 * [El-MAVEN: A Fast, Robust, and User-Friendly Mass Spectrometry Data Processing Engine for Metabolomics](https://doi.org/10.1007/978-1-4939-9236-2_19), Clasquin, M. F., Melamud, E. and Rabinowitz, J. D. 2012, Current Protocols in Bioinformatics.
 37:14.11.1-14.11.23.
-* [Metabolomic Analysis and Visualization Engine for LC-MSData](http://pubs.acs.org/doi/abs/10.1021/ac1021166), Eugene Melamud, Livia Vastag, and Joshua D. Rabinowitz, Analytical Chemistry 2010 82 (23), 9818-9826
+* [Metabolomic Analysis and Visualization Engine for LC-MS Data](http://pubs.acs.org/doi/abs/10.1021/ac1021166), Eugene Melamud, Livia Vastag, and Joshua D. Rabinowitz, Analytical Chemistry 2010 82 (23), 9818-9826

 ## How to Cite
 Cite the protocol as: